FHIR/FSHSchool/content/docs/SUSHI/tutorial/_index.md

 FSH ignores extra whitespace, so authors can choose to use whitespace for improved visual alignment, as in the extension definition above.
 {{% /alert %}}

-Run SUSHI again (`sushi .`).
+Run SUSHI again (`sushi .` or `sushi build .` for SUSHI 3.0).
 The count of Extensions should now be 1.

 ### Step 8: Define a Value Set for Fish Species